-The directors expect the general level of activity of the Company to remain consistent with the current year, despite the temporary disruption resulting from the Covid 19 pandemic, and the Company's principal activity is not expected to change substantially.
+The directors expect the general level of activity of the Company to remain consistent with the prior years, despite the temporary disruption resulting from the Covid 19 pandemie.
+The Company's principal activity is not expected to change substantially.

 Key performance indicators